A beautiful, white, single-spike phalaeonopsis orchid.

 The generic name, phalaeonopsis orchid, derives from Greek and is probably a reference to a group of large moths.
 The flowers of some species supposedly resemble moths in flight.
 For this reason, these orchids are sometimes called moth orchids.

 Most are shade plants.
-If very healthy, a phalaenopsis plant can have up to ten or more leaves.
+If very healthy, a phalaenopsis plant can have up to ten or more flowers.

 When kept in the home, the flowers may last two to three months.

 We use a variety of pots to complement each orchid.